 I wear contact lenses and receive text messages.
-Therefore, recent articles surfacing about this new and intriguing technology caught my eye (pun intended).
+Therefore, recent articles surfacing about this new technology caught my eye (pun intended).

 Many have been wondering what the next “it” device will be now that the smartphone has pretty much plateaued.
-Are we really going to call it a technological breakthrough when the iPhone 6 announces itself as mostly just “thinner, lighter, and faster”?
+Are we really going to scream “technological breakthrough” when the iPhone 6 announces itself as just “thinner, lighter, and faster”?

 Potential candidates promising to eliminate the need of holding a display device in your hands (because that’s just way too much effort) are bendable phones, digital tattoos, and wearable devices like Google’s Project Glass.
 However, this digital contact lens trumps them all because it’s literally right there on your EYEBALL.

 Beyond the communication benefit, this technology could also serve for cosmetic or medical purposes such as monitoring for cataracts.
 I’ve always wanted blue eyes.
 With the ability to control light transmissions levels, one might never need sunglasses again.